Doing a Leeds

 "Doing a Leeds" is an English football phrase which is synonymous with the potentially dire consequences for domestic clubs in financial mismanagement.
-The phrase arose after the rapid decline of Premier League club Leeds United F.C., who invested heavily in the late 1990s and early 2000s to attain domestic and lucrative European success, which was capped by high profile appearances in the semi-finals of the UEFA Cup and UEFA Champions League.
+The phrase arose after the rapid decline of then Premier League club Leeds United, who invested heavily in the late 1990s and early 2000s to attain domestic and lucrative European success, which was capped by high profile appearances in the semi-finals of the UEFA Cup and UEFA Champions League.
 However, in the process, the club built up large debts, and suffered financial meltdown after failing to continue to qualify for the competition, subsequently dropping down two levels of the football pyramid, into the third tier, Football League One.

-Since the creation of the Premier League, a total of 24 of its former clubs have been relegated to League One, of which seven fell down further into the fourth tier (Football League Two) and one of these further into the fifth tier (the National League).
+Since the creation of the Premier League, a total of 24 clubs to have participated in the league have been relegated to League One, of which seven fell down further into the fourth tier (Football League Two) and only Oldham Athletic have fallen further into the fifth tier (the National League).
 Because they had never previously experienced relegation to League One or its predecessors, Leeds were the object of careful observation by media and derision by rival fans.

 The fall and rise of Leeds United

 As champions of the final First Division season, Leeds United were one of the inaugural 22 clubs of the Premier League, the breakaway top division league competition formed in 1992.
 Leeds had sustained success in the league in late 1990s, and ultimately reached the semi-finals of the 2000–01 Champions League.
 Their level of spending to do so however had exceeded all other clubs, and the club's debt level rose annually from £9m to £21m, £39m, £82m and peaked at around £119m, much of the money having been spent on transfer fees and players' wages.
 After the club failed to qualify for the 2002–03 Champions League by only finishing fifth in the Premier League, it had to make drastic savings by selling players as it could no longer sustain the debt repayments, which relied on the ticket sales and television income from the European competition.

 At the end of the 2003–04 FA Premier League season, Leeds United were relegated to the Football League Championship.
-The financial effects continued, and with one game to go in the 2006–07 season, the club voluntarily entered administration, incurring a 10-point league penalty, resulting in relegation to League One, the first time the club had ever been in the third tier of English football.
+The financial effects continued, and with one game to go in the 2006–07 season, the club voluntarily entered administration once their relegation was all but mathematically confirmed, incurring a 10-point league penalty served in the current season, thereby avoiding that penalty the following season.
+This was first time the club had ever been in the third tier of English football.
 Subsequent breaches of financial rules in the summer nearly resulted in the club being expelled from the Football League altogether (a fate which coincidentally had befallen the club's predecessors, Leeds City), but they were ultimately re-admitted with a 15-point penalty to apply to the 2007–08 season.
 Despite further appeals, the penalty stood and ultimately cost the club promotion that season.